If you have oily and sensitive skin and you’re looking for a great cleanser, I think I might’ve found the one for you.

 Therefore, it is best to avoid it and opt for something milder, instead.

 The only thing I don’t like about this cleanser is that it contains fragrance.

 I always talk about preferring skincare products that don’t contain fragrance; however, it’s hard to completely cut it off since it’s everywhere these days.

 That being said, this particular wash-off formulation didn’t bother my skin.

-Fragrance is the last ingredient on the list, however, that doesn’t change the fact that there might be more than 50 different perfuming components.
+The fragrance is the last ingredient on the list; however, that doesn’t change the fact that there might be more than 50 different perfuming components.

 This might be the case or not, but as consumers, we have no way of knowing, so the best thing to do is to opt for fragrance-free options whenever you can or at least chose something that has fragrance listed as the last ingredient, especially if it’s a leave-on product.

 I love the texture of the Effaclar H cleanser!
-It’s truly a unique combination between a cream and a gel and if I had to compare, I would compare it with Bioderma’s Hydrabio Gel Cream moisturizer, although this is a cleanser.
+It’s truly a unique combination between a cream and a gel.
+If I had to compare, I would compare it with Bioderma’s Hydrabio Gel Cream moisturizer, although this is a cleanser.

 It’s not your standard gel cleanser but it’s also not a milky cream.
 It’s something in between and I love it.

 La Roche Posay utilized an innovative anti-friction texture that melts effortlessly onto the skin and it’s really something you need to experience for yourself.